Sacramento Hospital Sexual Assault Lawyer

 If you or a loved one was the victim of sexual abuse or assault by a doctor, nurse, patient, or anyone else in a hospital setting, you may be able to file a lawsuit against the hospital for failing to take reasonable steps to keep you safe during your stay at their facility.
-This is why you should contact a hospital sexual assault attorney sooner rather than later to discuss your legal options.Shocking Statistics Indicate Hospital Sexual Assaults Occur More Often Than You May Think
+This is why you should contact a hospital sexual assault attorney sooner rather than later to discuss your legal options.Shocking Statistics on Hospital Sexual Assaults

 Sexual assaults can occur in any hospital.
 Take, for example, an incident involving a nursing assistant at a rehabilitation hospital in Santa Barbara.
 The nursing assistant sexually assaulted two partially paralyzed patients.
 If that was not bad enough, this employee was able to keep their job despite a report to the hospital by one of the victims.
 The two female patients were receiving treatment for brain injuries at Cottage Rehabilitation Hospital.
 In each instance, the nursing assistant sexually assaulted the women in the bathroom as he helped them shower.
 The victims alleged that hospital officials knew the nursing assistant presented a safety risk to patients because another woman reported similar assaults the year prior.Take Legal Action against the Negligent Hospital